 Hotel is in the name so you’ll find hotels and resorts ranging from 2-star all the way to 5-star.
 Budget accommodations can be found easily, and if you visit in the low season you go deal hunting to bring the cost down even further.

-Given that this area is made for tourism, you’ll have access to almost all the facilities you could need.
+Given that this area is made for tourism, you’ll have access to almost all the facilities you could need, making it one of the most convenient areas to stay in puerto Vallarta.
 There are malls, food and restaurants, banks, cinemas, and more.
 Hotel Zone is also very close to the Downtown so you can also walk there if you want.

 Old Town (or el Centro) Puerto Vallarta

-This is the area you’ll want to stay in if you love to be surrounded by a more authentic feel and a vibrant atmosphere, for the beautiful colonial buildings, art places, and cozy coffee shops and restaurants.
+This is the area to stay in Puerto Vallarta if you love to be surrounded by a more authentic feel and a vibrant atmosphere, for the beautiful colonial buildings, art places, and cozy coffee shops and restaurants.

 Being the oldest part of the city the downtown area is rich in those.
 For the very same reason, the area was recently declared a Cultural Heritage Site by the State of Jalisco.

-Even if you’re not staying here, I highly recommend visiting this area to experience the best of what this city has to offer.
+Even if you’re not staying here, I highly recommend putting this area on your list of things to do in Puerto Vallarta to experience the best of what this city has to offer.

 There’s just so much to see here and I am going to tell you all about it further down in this article.